lerina/lerina.github.io/html/lrn/text/the_process/SIMPLE.md

 We are also [iterative artists](http://fineartdrawinglca.blogspot.com/2016/07/iterative-drawing_11.html){target=_blank} building layers of abstractions to solve a given purpose.

 What rituals and set of practices do programmers use when alone and ready to pick a problem to solve?
+-->
-I had the good fortune of stumbling upon [SIMPLE: A Programming Methodology](http://wrigstad.com/ioopm18/simple.html) by Tobias Wrigstad, a Professor in Computing Science at [Uppsala University](http://www.uu.se/){target=_blank}.
+This text is inspired by [SIMPLE: A Programming Methodology](http://wrigstad.com/ioopm18/simple.html) by Tobias Wrigstad, a Professor in Computing Science at [Uppsala University](http://www.uu.se/){target=_blank}.
-It expressed better than I could what most programmers I know, including myself actually apply in some form or another.
+It expresses better than I could what most experienced programmers, I've had the good fortune to work with, actually apply in some form or another.

 This text is a re-interpretation of those ideas consolidated under three guiding principles and three precepts.